ogallagher/Formal-iOS-Swift-Game/README.md

 > All graphics are drawn with CGGraphicsContext

-> It's not finished; I haven't even thought of a name for it yet.
-It's on my to-do list.
+> It's not finished

+> There are currently 21 levels

 The project, from a programming perspective…
 > Was written in Swift

 > Has some useful classes that I created.
-I recommend taking a look at PuzzlePlatformer-iOS-Game/PuzzlePlatformer/PuzzlePlatformer/Library.swift for them
+I recommend taking a look at Formal-iOS-Swift-Game/PuzzlePlatformer/PuzzlePlatformer/Library.swift for them
 >> The RigidPolygon class is what I’m using to make the blue square respond to outside forces both translationally and rotationally, which took me a while to create.
 The only improvement I might add would be to incorporate polygon-edge-with-neighboring-corner collision, but doing that isn’t worth it for how I’m using it.

 >> The Vector class is what I’m using to do all the vector math in the project.
 Other’s have probably also made Vector classes for swift projects, but I had a hard time finding anything that I wanted to use.
 It’s been tested thoroughly through this game, so it should be good to use in another project

 > Has room for improvement.
-For example, the method I use for collosion between the player and surrounding islands is not perfect, and there is a glitch I haven't been able to fix, where the level selection buttons can overlap if swiped too fast.
+For example, the method I use for collision between the player and surrounding islands is not perfect, and there is a glitch I haven't been able to fix, where the level selection buttons can overlap if swiped too fast.
+See the To-Do List for some glitches that have been solved are have yet to be solved.

 #To-Do List